RyanClementsHax/notes/cloud/aws/aws.md

   - infrastructure as code
   - templates written as json or yml
   - automating the provisioning of rsources with these templates
+  - handles dependency management
+    - i.e. it creates a vpc before it creates a security group
+  - stores templates in s3
+    - this will charge you
+    - you can store these yourself to avoid this tho
+  - automatic rollback if errors occur
+  - only charged for things created
+  - can create templates from existing resources
+  - creates resources within "stacks"
+    - collection of resources that you can manage as a single unit
+  - stack sets
+    - enables you to create, update, or delete stacks across multiple accounts and regions in a single operation
+  - change sets
+    - allow you to preview how proposed changes to a stack might impact your running resources
+  - UI provided to create these
 - sqs (simple queue service)
   - like rabbitmq
   - pull service
+  - created at the region level
+- quick sight
+  - showing results of data analytics on data lakes like redshift
+  - imbedable dashboards
+- certificate manager
+  - handles ssl certs for you
+  - handles cert expiry
+  - public and private certs provisioned through aws cert manager for use with acm-integrated services are free
+  - you only pay for the aws resources you create to run your app
+  - with private cert auth, you pay monthly for the operation of the private ca and for the private certs you use
+- outposts
+  - bring native aws services, infra, and operating models to virtually any data center, co-location space, or on-premises facility
+  - you can use the same apis, same tools, same hardware, and same functionality across on-prem and the cloud
+- amazon workspaces
+  - fully managed desktop service